 Many leaders would understandably pull back from an assignment that bold.
 In this case, the man asked to lead CTO had already outlined his vision.

 Now Highmark Health’s executive vice president, chief medical and clinical transformation officer, Tony Farah, MD is also a nationally respected cardiologist.
 His clinical work, research, training and mentoring alone qualify him as someone who has profoundly improved his corner of health care.
 But he’s gone beyond that by taking on increasingly far-reaching clinician-leader roles.
 Deeply involved in forming what is now AHN, his work as AHN’s chief medical officer (CMO) earned him a place on Becker’s Hospital Review “CMOs to Know” lists.
+In 2019, Dr. Farah was named one of Modern Healthcare magazine's 50 Most Influential Clinical Executives.

 In his current role, he and his team are refining and expanding innovative programs, care models, and cultural changes that have their roots in AHN’s journey toward value-based care.
 But they are also exporting the revolution by actively applying, sharing and even marketing their work well beyond AHN.